denali49/fabric-ca-k8s/README.md

 In the terminal, run the following command.
 ```
 minikube start
 ```
 Expected output should be similar to this.
 NOTE: As of this update, the hyperkit driver was depracated so use the flag --driver=virtualbox if you get an error message.
+Check [here](https://kubernetes.io/docs/tasks/tools/install-minikube/) for details on which vitualization drivers are available.

 ![Alt text](/assets/minikubestartoutput.png?raw=true "output from minikube start command")